micl2e2/tg-focus/README.md

 Before anything make sure you have:

-1. A Telegram phone-loginable account
+1. A Telegram account
-2. A telegram API ID and corresponding API HASH, they can be obtained at https://my.telegram.org.
+2. Telegram API ID and corresponding API HASH, they can be obtained at https://my.telegram.org.

 Suppose you're:

 ## Using OCI Image

-Assume you have docker/podman installed on your system already:
+Make sure have docker or podman installed on your system already:

 1. Pull the image and run: